-The Sub-fund plans to allocate at least 51% of its assets to companies with positive environmental and / or social characteristics and a minimum of 20% of assets to Sustainable Investments.
-The Sub-fund does not commit to investing any proportion of assets specifically in companies exhibiting positive environmental characteristics or specifically in positive social characteristics or both nor is there any commitment to any specific individual or combination of environmental or social objectives in respect of the Sustainable Investments.
+The Sub-fund plans to allocate at least 51% of assets to issuers with positive environmental and/or social characteristics and a minimum of 10% of assets to Sustainable Investments.
+The Sub-fund does not commit to investing any proportion of assets specifically in issuers exhibiting positive environmental characteristics or specifically in positive social characteristics nor is there any commitment to any specific individual or combination of environmental or social objectives in respect of the Sustainable Investments.
 Therefore, there are no specific minimum allocations to environmental or social objectives referred to in the diagram below.